Overview of Fact Table

 How does it work in a Data Warehouse?

-The fact table basically represents the metrics related to an event.
-The meaning of any fact table must be represented by the table name or the composition of the primary key of the fact table.
+It basically represent the metrics related to an event.
+The meaning of any fact table must be represented by the table name or the composition of the primary key of the table.
 The most important choice to make is to decide the primary key.
 A surrogate key can also be created to work as a primary key.
-If a user does not want to use surrogate key then he may use the composition of foreign keys which points to the combination of dimensions related to the fact.
-The use of foreign keys gives the idea about the grain or granularity of the fact table.
+If a user does not want to use a surrogate key then he may use the composition of foreign keys which points to the combination of dimensions related to the fact.
+The use of foreign keys gives an idea about the grain or granularity of the table.

 Four steps that can be followed to design is described by Kimball: